 The growth eREIT looks for opportunities in affordable housing complexes.
 This eREIT also aims to buy properties below their replacement cost.
-The growth eREIT is also taking advantage of historic low interest rates by financing it’s acquisitions using long term fixed rate loans.
+The growth eREIT is also taking advantage of historically low interest rates by financing its acquisitions using long-term fixed-rate loans.

 Thanks to changes in legislation, average everyday investors now have access to an investment that was traditionally reserved for accredited investors only.

-While we don’t have a lot of operating history to go off of, aside from 2014, from 2015 to 2018 the returns from Fundrise far exceeded the returns of the Vanguard VNQ REIT.
+While we don't have a lot of operating history to go off of, aside from 2014, from 2015 to 2022 the returns from Fundrise typically exceeded the returns of the Vanguard VNQ REIT.